7.10. Courtroom Workgroup: Defense Attorneys

 (c) Since the death penalty differs from other criminal penalties in its finality, defense counsel in a capital case should respond to this difference by making extraordinary efforts on behalf of the accused.
 Defense counsel should comply with the ABA Guidelines for the Appointment and Performance of Counsel in Death Penalty Cases.

 (d) Defense counsel should seek to reform and improve the administration of criminal justice.
-When inadequacies or injustices in the substantive or procedural law come to defense counsel’s attention, he or she should stimulate efforts for remedial action.
+When inadequacies or injustices in the substantive or procedural law come to the defense counsel’s attention, he or she should stimulate efforts for remedial action.

 (e) Defense counsel, in common with all members of the bar, is subject to standards of conduct stated in statutes, rules, decisions of courts, and codes, canons, or other standards of professional conduct.
-Defense counsel has no duty to execute any directive of the accused which does not comport with the law or such standards.
+Defense counsel has no duty to execute any directive of the accused that does not comport with the law or such standards.
 Defense counsel is the professional representative of the accused, not the accused’s alter ego.

 (f) Defense counsel should not intentionally misrepresent matters of fact or law to the court.